 Costa Rica is one of the most popular countries in Central America, mainly among nature and adventure lovers.
-That is due to the fact that it has a crazy amount of national parks and private reserves that cover around 25% of its territory.
+This is due to the fact that it has an incredible number of national parks and private reserves that cover around 25% of its territory.
 It is also located in a privileged region of the world that allows it to have a large concentration of animal species native to other countries in northern Central America and some from South America.

-Another interesting aspect of it is its cuisine.
+Another interesting aspect of Costa Rica is its cuisine.
 It is the result of years and years of different cultures combining themselves.
 In it, you get traces from what the pre-Columbian natives used to eat.
-All of those ingredients were adopted by Spaniards who also brought their own along with new cooking techniques.
-As colonization went on, Spaniards brought slaves from African origins and some other from the Caribbean tribes that they had colonized a few decades earlier.
+All of those ingredients were adopted by the Spaniards, who also brought their own ingredients and cooking techniques.
+As colonization went on, the Spaniards brought in enslaved people from Africa and members of Caribbean tribes that they had colonized a few decades earlier.

 As you can imagine this created a unique cuisine style.
 Part of that gastronomy that makes Costa Rica unique is the fact that there are a few different types of beverages that will leave you wanting more.